 - Protected via Local Network.
 Indicates mobile requests are protected only when the device is on the corporate network that’s configured to forward DNS requests to ETP.
 In this case, the local DNS server handles requests.
 This status also appears if ETP Client cannot send requests to ETP because outbound UDP port 53 is blocked in the enterprise firewall.

-client cannot reach the Akamai infrastructure, including ETP configuration, ETP DNS,
+status may also indicate that the client cannot reach the Akamai infrastructure, including ETP

-- Suspended by Admin.
+- Unprotected!
+Suspended by Admin.
 Indicates ETP mobile client was disabled by an administrator.

 - Unprotected!
 Service is Unavailable.
 Indicates that ETP client cannot reach Akamai infrastructure, including ETP configuration, ETP DNS, or ETP Proxy.

 - Unprotected!
 Another VPN is active.
 Indicates that device is using another VPN.
 The user must disconnect the VPN to use ETP Client.

 - Unprotected!
 Disabled when hotspot is on.
 This status applies to Android devices only.
 The client does not support hotspot on Android devices.